callumalpass/mdbase-spec/README.md

 # mdbase specification

-A specification for tools that treat folders of markdown files as typed, queryable data collections.
+A specification for treating a folder of markdown files with YAML frontmatter as a typed, queryable data collection.

 Version 0.1.0 (draft).